 According Harvard Medical School, several studies found that yoga has surprising benefits on cardiovascular health.
 One of those benefits was an improvement in lipid profiles in people with coronary artery disease as well as in healthy people.

 Another benefit was lower blood pressure in people with hypertension.
 One possible explanation is that the exercise system has a beneficial effect on baroreceptor sensitivity.
-Yoga also is good to calm down after an intense session of sports betting from mobile.
+Yoga also is good to calm down after an intense session of sports.

 Yoga was also found to lower high blood sugar levels in people with non-insulin dependent diabetes.
 These are some of the reasons why yoga increasingly is being recommended as part of cardiac rehabilitation programmes.